-- To avoid health problems, patients must share with clinicians any other medications they are taking or if they drink alcohol regularly.
-This is very important – certain medications and regular alcohol use can cause major problems with certain treatment medications.
+- To avoid health problems, patients must let their clinicians know about any other medications they are taking or if they drink alcohol.
+This is very important – certain medications and alcohol can cause major problems with treatment medications.

 - Common patient responsibilities include:

 - Keeping all appointments